edlin/ignis/apps/ignis-server/README.md

 > [!CAUTION]
 > Do not run Ignis on a public network without auth.
 Anyone with the URL can read and write your vault files.

+Ignis also runs a cross-origin proxy (`/api/proxy`) that reaches any public host by default.
+It rejects private, loopback, and link-local addresses, and you can narrow it to an allowlist or disable it entirely from the proxy settings in the Ignis settings panel.

 ## Setup with Docker Compose

 Example `docker-compose.yml`: